alan-turing-institute/AutisticaPlatformPrototype/README.md

-E.g. `python manage.py runserver` is bad (python will complain that dependencies are not installed). `pipenv run python manage.py runserver` is good (`pipenv` is aware of the dependencies, so will serve the application correctly).
+E.g. `python manage.py runserver` is bad (python will complain that dependencies are not installed). `pipenv run python manage.py runserver` is good (`pipenv` is aware of the dependencies, and will serve the application correctly).

 ### Docker